lennee/bash-config-scripts/readme.md

 ### Prompt Mode:

 If you don't enter any options or you fail to provide all options at run, the script will prompt you at each step to input the required information.
-If you answer "no" to the FEC question, you will not be prompted to provide an FEC organaztion name.
+If you answer "no" to the FEC/SDC question, you will not be prompted to provide an FEC/SDC organaztion name.